-The East Midlands is an area that has most notably seen a significant proportion of migrant labour workforce and will need to take steps in the future to address this.
+The East Midlands is an area that has most notably seen a significant proportion of migrant labour workforce.
 Migrant workers make up 7% of the total UK population or almost 10% of the total working population.
 Migrant workers raise national economic output by expanding the supply of labour and by filling gaps in the job market.
 Of that total, 427,095 were people registering to work from the eight former Eastern Block countries which joined the EU in 2004 with a majority coming from Poland.
 Peak demand for casual and temporary labour in South Lincolnshire might reach up to 15,000 per day.
 For many producers, the peak seasons are the time when the best prices and the biggest profits can be achieved.
 The need for migrant workers and the continual supply of migrant workers in many sectors of the economy is evident.